Dog microchip: not only a legally required practice but more importantly a gesture of love and respect for your best friend

 The microchip is not a satellite device that allows you to know where your dog is at any time, but rather a transponder made of biocompatible glass so that it does not cause any kind of rejection or discomfort.

-For microchip insertion, you can contact your local veterinarian or the appropriate veterinary health authorities in your area.
+To have a microchip implanted, you can contact your trusted veterinarian or the relevant local veterinary health authorities in your area.

 Microchipping your own dog: when and where